 ATHENS OFFICE

-A long office floor, once densely populated, now sparsely used -redefined by remote work and the ubiquity of digital meetings.
-In the aftermath of the pandemic, the space remained physically underoccupied yet virtually active, with employees present only one day a week.
-This prompted a rethinking of the office’s purpose and rhythm.
-Rather than doubling down on workstations, the renovation prioritizes the social life of the office.
-At its center, a large curtain divides the space, not with rigidity, but with atmospheric intent.
+An office floor, once densely populated, now sparsely used - redefined by remote work and the ubiquity of digital meetings.
+In the aftermath of the pandemic, the space remained physically underoccupied, yet virtually active, with employees present only one day a week.
+As working patterns shifted, the design moves away from the former logic of individually assigned desks, introducing instead a zone for social interaction and exchange, while reimagining work areas in a flexible way.
+At its center, a large, multi-layered curtain divides the space, not with rigidity, but with atmospheric intent.
 Its materiality is defined by three layers:

 - A thick, semi-transparent layer of vertical stripes that absorbs sound and moderates acoustics;

-- A reflective blackout fabric perforated with circular cutouts, producing fragments of visibility;
+- A reflective blackout fabric with circular cutouts, mirroring -and hiding- the activity on either side of it;

-Together, they produce a gradient of engagement -from retreat to exposure- allowing users to configure their own balance between focus and interaction.
-Scattered throughout, a series of custom-made objects encourage informal gathering, co-working, and play, cultivating the office not only as a place of production, but of presence.
+Together, they generate a gradient of engagement and isolation -from retreat to exposure- allowing users to configure their own balance between focus and interaction.
+Scattered throughout, a series of custom-made objects encourage informal gathering, co-working, and play, shaping the office not only as a place of production, but of presence.

 Credits

-Design Team: +3 Architects, Eleni Vagianou, Tasos Theodorakakis
+Design Team: Lia Laskaridou, Eleni Vagianou, Tasos Theodorakakis